 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Phosphate levels within the River Wye SAC and adjoining tributaries that receive increased phosphates from proportional growth.
-The lower River Wye, downstream of the Lugg confluence, has not been assessed separately as the assumption is that if the targets are achievable upstream of the confluence, then the targets downstream would also be achieved, based on current growth projections.
-The River Wye upstream of the Lugg confluence is only just meeting the Phosphate targets and meeting its conservation objectives.
+Bridstow falls within the River Wye SAC, and is within the Lower River Wye subcatchment The lower River Wye, downstream of the Lugg confluence, has not been assessed separately as the assumption is that if the targets are achievable upstream of the confluence, then the targets downstream would also be achieved, based on current growth projections.
+The River Wye Upstream of the Lugg confluence is only just meeting the Phosphate targets and meeting its conservation objectives.
 The River Lugg is currently exceeding its phosphate targets so failing its conservation objectives The River Wye SAC was subject to a review of consents in 2010, as a number of sections of the river were found to have greater phosphate levels than those identified in Natural England's favourable condition tables.
 Successful completion of the Nutrient Management Plan will provide future targets New development within the area could lead to the water quality failing the phosphate levels and conservation objectives.
-Nutrient Management Plan
+Nutrient Management Plan Т his document is co opyright of Hereford shire Council.
+Please o ontact the Neighbo ourhood Planning team if you wish to reus se it in whole or part.
+Page 3 of 16